lovell/sharp/docs/api-utility.md

 Gets or, when a concurrency is provided, sets the number of threads _libvips'_ should create to process each image.

-The default value is the number of CPU cores.
+The default value is the number of CPU cores, except when using glibc-based Linux without jemalloc, where the default is `1` to help reduce memory fragmentation.

-A value of `0` will reset to this default.
+A value of `0` will reset this to the number of CPU cores.

 The maximum number of images that can be processed in parallel is limited by libuv's `UV_THREADPOOL_SIZE` environment variable.